 After 7 years of me being primary custodial parent in PA, my ex husband and his new wife living out of state have been on a vendetta against me to slander my name in court in order to take primary custody of our child (8).
 This is the second time he has pursued this in a single year, coming up with...
 Read more »

 In PA the court is permitted to enter an award of unnecessary counsel fees, costs and expenses where a case participants actions during the pendency of the action have been "obdurate, dilatory, and vexatious."
-It is within the courts discretion to determine if the participants actions rise to...Read more »
+It is within the courts discretion to determine if the participants actions...Read more »

 The fact that he has a child of his own is irrelevant to you having a support obligation.
 In PA a child support obligation exists until the child turns 18 or graduates from high school, whichever occurs later.
 If the child is unable to be self-supporting, the court may extend a parent's...Read more »

-Don't think him and mother have any custody papers but she is making all decisions and they all have been living with me since birth now she has a new boyfriend and still living in my house but I have to beg to see them can't make any decisions in healthcare or anything I recently moved out of my...
+Don't think him and mother have any custody papers but she is making all decisions and they all have been living with me since birth now she has a new boyfriend and still living in my house but I have to beg to see them can't make any decisions in healthcare or anything I recently moved...
 Read more »

 Legal custody is required to make major decisions, such as healthcare decisions, on behalf of the child.
 You can file for legal custody, but must establish standing to do so.
 Grandparents are provided standing in limited circumstances if it is determined to be in the best interests of the child....Read more »